 Child & Youth Services programs utilize government vehicles and trains our staff to safely operate them with the most precious cargo - children.
-Our safe passenger rules must be adhered to at all times.
-Seat belts must be worn at all times.
+Our safe passenger rules must always be adhered to.
+Seat belts must always be worn.
 The vehicle will not move until everyone is buckled up.
 Inside voices are to be used at all times.
 Eating, chewing gum and drinking are prohibited in the vehicles.
 No child will be transported to any Child & Youth Services activity (swimming, bowling, gym, field trip etc.) without a signed sponsor consent form.

 If your child is still of the size and age required to sit in a car seat, these laws also extend to our bus transportation.
-If you sign your child up for a field trip or event where we will be transporting them in our vehicles you must provide your own car seat.
+If you sign your child up for a field trip or event where we will be transporting them in our vehicles, you must provide your own car seat.